BaoPham92/js-intro/data-types-and-collections.md

-# Data Types and Collections
+# Data Types and Structures

 Primitive data types are the building blocks of Javascript.
 Whenever you do anything in Javascript, you are creating and changing these basic pieces of information.